Operation Searchlight: Managing logistics

-Maj.
-Gen. Qamar Ali Mirza and Brig.
-Harrison arrived from West Pakistan during the second week of March to arrange the logistical details, mainly because the non-co-operation program was hampering food supply to the cantonments.
 The main ammunition depots were located in Rajendrapur near Dhaka and 9000 tons of arms and ammunition were in Chittagong aboard MV Swat, so it was decided to speed up the unloading of the ship.
 Pakistani troops started arriving in Dhaka via PIA flights carrying "special passengers", in addition to the 13 FF and 22 Baluch which had already arrived.

 Pakistanis planned to send a brigade to East Pakistan to enhance the chance of success prior to 25 March, and the new arrivals were part of that processes.
-Pakistan Army Eastern Command also had to make arrangements to house and feed these additional arrivals – a fact that was noted by Bengali officers in the army supply units, but ultimately nothing threatening to the plan came of this.
-Brig.
-Harrison stayed behind in Dhaka to co-ordinate the logistical effort after Gen. Mirza left for West Pakistan to arrange matters there.

 Shuffling of armed forces personnel

 The army also took steps to enhance their chances of success by relocating Bengali officers away from sensitive areas, and bringing Pakistani troops to the cities.
-The departure of two Pakistan Army units, the 25th Punjab and the 20th Baluch was delayed, while the 13th Frontier Force and the 22nd Baluch regiments were flown to Dhaka from West Pakistan before 25 March.
+The rotation back to West Pakistan of two Pakistan Army units, the 25th Punjab and the 20th Baluch was delayed, while the 13th Frontier Force and the 22nd Baluch regiments were flown to Dhaka from West Pakistan before 25 March.
 To maintain secrecy, no major reinforcements were initially sent to the other garrisons in East Pakistan before 25 March.

 Brig.
 Mozumdar, who had refused to fire on Bengali civilians blocking the unloading of MV Swat, was relieved of his post on 24 March by Gen. Khadim himself on the pretext that he was needed to address 2 EBR at Joydebpur and Brig.
 M.H.
 Ansari (West Pakistani – Station Commander Dhaka) took command of Chittagong area.
 Maj.
 Khaled Musharraf, Brigade Major of the 57th Brigade in Dhaka, was sent to 4th EBR in Comilla as 2IC on 22 March.

 Lt.
-Col. Masudul Hasan (CO 2nd EBR) was relieved of his post on 23 March, and Lt.
+Col. Masudul Hasan Khan (CO 2nd EBR) was relieved of his post on 23 March, and Lt.
 Col. Quazi A.F.M.A Raquib took over on 25 March.
 Pakistanis refrained from mass transfer of Bengali officers, as that might have compromised security of the plan.
 Bengali officers were urged to take leave (although all leave had been cancelled since February 1971), while West Pakistani officers were told to stay put.
 Families of West Pakistani officers and soldiers were evacuated from East Pakistan, and when possible families of some West Pakistani civilians were brought into the cities.